-Holi 2020: Surbhi Chandna, Nakuul Mehta, Jennifer-Shivin-Kangan, Mahika & Others Wish Holi To Fans
+Holi 2020: Surbhi Chandna, Nakuul, Jennifer-Shivin-Kangan, Mahika & Others Wish Happy Holi To Fans

 The festival of colours, Holi is being celebrated across the country today (March 10).
 Television celebrities took to social media to wish their fans on the festival of colours.
 A few celebrities also urged fans to have a safe Holi.
 Take a look!